open-horizon/open-horizon.github.io/docs/installing/automated_install.md

 Note: These steps are the same for all edge device types (architectures).

-1. If you do not already have an API key, create one by following the steps in [Creating your API key](../hub/prepare_for_edge_nodes.md).
-This process creates an API key, locates some files, and gathers environment variable values that are needed when you are setting up edge nodes.
+1. If you do not already have your authorization information, that should be obtained first.
+See [Authentication overview](../anax/docs/authentication_overview.md).

 2. Log in to your edge device and set the same environment variables that you obtained in step 1: